-Its only when reviewing footage from your eye in the sky camera that you can gain a truly objective picture of what your business is like from a customers perspective.
-Surveillance footage can help you to spot problems in customer service, such as poor communication from your employees, issues navigating your premises or long queues.
+Its only when reviewing footage from your eye-in-the-sky camera you can gain a truly objective picture of what your business is like from a customers perspective.
+Surveillance footage can help you spot customer service problems, such as poor communication from your employees, issues navigating your premises or long queues.
 You can use the footage to identify where additional training or improvements are needed, which can make a big difference to overall customer satisfaction.

-If youve decided that cameras are the right choice for you and your business, the next step to take is to familiarise yourself with the law.
+If you've decided that cameras are the right choice for you and your business, the next step is to familiarise yourself with the law.
 It is legal to install and use surveillance cameras on your business premises, provided you have a genuine reason (i.e. security concerns) for using the footage.
-Key rules to remember include never film in any place where people have a reasonable expectation to privacy, such as toilets and changing rooms, and never share or sell footage to a third party without the permission of any individuals youve captured in the footage.
+Key rules to remember include never filming in any place where people have a reasonable expectation of privacy, such as toilets and changing rooms, and never sharing or selling the footage to a third party without the permission of any individuals you've captured in the footage.

 Once you've researched, it's time to speak to an expert to find the right cameras and system for your business and budget.
 Dont bankrupt your business with the purchase, but dont skimp either it's important to get a good quality product that you won't need to replace for some time.